tensorflow/tensorflow/tensorflow/g3doc/get_started/index.md

 Let's get you up and running with TensorFlow!

-But before we even get started, let's give you a sneak peak at what TensorFlow code looks like in the Python API, just so you have a sense of where we're headed.
+But before we even get started, let's give you a sneak peek at what TensorFlow code looks like in the Python API, just so you have a sense of where we're headed.